syedaffanhamdani/cs-jokes/ReadMe.md

 # Git

-quote from anonymous git user:
+quote from an anonymous git user:
-"Whenever I see a door with push sign, I pull first to avoid conflicts or push rejection"
+"Whenever I see a door with a push sign, I pull first to avoid conflicts or push rejection"

 # Java